WebAssembly/spec/ml-proto/TestingTodo.md

  - test loading "uninitialized" things from aliased stack frames return what's there
  - test that loadwithoffset traps in overflow cases
  - test that newly allocated memory is zeroed
+ - test that resize_memory does a full 32-bit unsigned check for page_size divisibility

 Function pointer semantics:
  - test that function pointers work [correctly](https://github.com/WebAssembly/design/issues/89)